I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 - Have a score on the AFOQT that qualifies for pilot training

-When I was in the Air National Guard we had a certain number of 4 hour slots which we selected from a schedule in advance to fly training missions with others in the unit.
-In my unit these were generally in the evening and on weekends and we could choose the ones we wanted which fit within our civilian work schedules.
-To maintain our flying status we had to fly a certain minimum number of hours per month.
+When I was in the Air National Guard, we had a certain number of four-hour slots which we selected from a schedule in advance to fly training missions with others in the unit.
+In my unit, these were generally in the evening and on weekends, and we could choose the ones we wanted that fit within our civilian work schedules.
+To maintain our flying status, we had to fly a certain minimum number of hours per month.

 © 2009 Chuck Nugent

 stars439 from Louisiana, The Magnolia and Pelican State. on February 28, 2011:

 Cleanclover from Piece of land! on December 07, 2009:

 I was in indian air force school for a year and loved being there. :-)

 Very Cool.
 Thanks!
 Great Photos too!

 suzanne_writes from United States on November 07, 2009: